IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Marine park" OR
 "Marine protected area" OR
 "Marine reserve" OR
-"Marine resource areas" OR
+"Marine resource area" OR
-"National biodiversity strategy and action plan" OR "national park" OR
+"National biodiversity strategy and action plan" OR "National park" OR
-"nature reserve" OR
+"Nature reserve" OR
 "Private reserve" OR
 "Protected area" OR
 "Remedial action" OR